 Resource Readiness and Mobilization Times.
 The use of time-related mobilization factors in calculating the response times for equipment requirements provides incentives for OSROs to have their equipment in a higher state of readiness.
 These time factors should differentiate whether response equipment is owned or subcontracted by a given OSRO, and whether the equipment is solely dedicated to the purposes of oil spill response, or is used in other commercial activities and would need to be recalled from other activities before it could be deployed to a spill.
-The time factors should also take into account whether equipment operators are available on site (i.e., where the response equipment is stored) or are "on-call" and must be recalled to the equipment to travel from their staging sites to the spill site, provide for a realistic assessment of their ability to arrive on scene.
+The time factors should also take into account whether equipment operators are available on site (i.e., where the response equipment is stored) or are "on-call" and must be recalled to the equipment deployment location.
+These mobilization factors, when added to transportation times necessary for equipment to travel from their staging sites to the spill site, provide for a realistic assessment of their ability to arrive on scene.
 Table ES 5 illustrates the relationship between the equipment and associated personnel readiness factors and mobilization times.

-Table ES 5: Resource Readiness/Mobilization Times i n Hours --- ---------
+Table ES 5: Resource Readiness/Mobilization Times in Hours

-Deserves Cloture Additional Mobilization Times (hrs)
+Dagarras Chahra Additional Mobilization Times (hrs)

-Kesource Status For On-Site Personnel For On-Call Personnel
+Resource Status For On-Site Personnel For On-Call Personnel

 Owned and Dedicated 1.0 2.0

 Contracted and Dedicated 1.5 2.5

 Owned, not Dedicated 2.5 3.5

 Contracted, not Dedicated 3.0 4.0

+a

 Source: USCG, 2013, Guidelines for the U.S. Coast Guard Oil Spill Removal Organization Classification Program